jdoleary/Spellmasons/TasksCurrent.md

 - Fix swap
   - bug: chain swapping didn't move me, this occurs when the chain retarget's self
+  - Swapping doesn't work with cards, the player picks them up
 - Add obstacles to spell effect?
 So freeze can freeze lava?

 ## Brad 2021.04.05